 Jokes aside, this is a thing that trips people up a lot despite being quite simple of a definition.

 We would like to note that this isn't an exhaustive look at plurality.
 This is a quick little FAQ that is meant to be supplemented with further research should you like to know more.
 The best and most concise external FAQ we have found is this one here [LINK].

 What causes plurality?

-Science is not sure what causes plurality, much less non-disordered plurality.
+Science is not sure what causes plurality exactly, much less non-disordered plurality.
 There are theories, but many have strong criticisms and none of them can be ethically proven.
-Trauma is a common narrative- particularly in those who are disordered.
+Trauma is a very common narrative- particularly in those who are disordered.
 It is also fair to say a headmate may be intentionally created, as tulpamancers have reported, but there are also those who believe in other causes for their existence- such as inherent neurodiversity or spiritual causes.
-Some systems also have mixed origins, where the causes differ between members, and others may not know nor care why they are the way they are.
+Some systems also have mixed origins, and others may not know nor care why they are the way they are.